Indoor tanning use

 - No person or facility should advertise the use of any UVA or UVB tanning device using wording such as “safe,” “safe tanning,” “no harmful rays,” “no adverse effect,” or similar wording or concepts.

-- The AADA urges the FDA to take additional action that will prohibit the use of any sunlamp product by minors under the age of 18 years.
+- The AADA commends the FDA for taking action to prohibit the use of any sunlamp product by minors under the age of 18 years.

 Learn more about the dangers of indoor tanning: